Socialism in the United States: 1900s–1920s: Opposition to World War I and first Red Scare

 The five party members had been deeply involved with supporting the 1918–1920 New York City rent strikes.
-Running on a campaign during the lead up of the November 1919 elections, that promised to fight for a several distinct tenant rights.
+Running on a campaign during the lead up of the November 1919 elections, that promised to fight for several distinct tenant rights.
 They also before that became involved directly as a supporting role through organizing, after the strikes had already begun.
 The rent strikes themselves, led to the passage of the first ever rent control laws in the nation.

 Later in 1920, Anarchists bombed Wall Street and sent a number of mail-bombs to prominent businessmen and government leaders.
 The public lumped together the entire far left as terrorists.
 A wave of fear swept the country, giving support for the Justice Department to deport thousands of non-citizens active in the far-left.
 Emma Goldman was the most famous.
 This was known as the first Red Scare or the "Palmer Raids".

 Attorney General A. Mitchell Palmer, a Wilsonian Democrat, had a bomb explode outside his house.
 He set out to stop the "Communist conspiracy" that he believed was operating inside the United States.
 He created inside the Justice Department a new division the General Intelligence Division, led by young J. Edgar Hoover.
 Hoover soon amassed a card-catalogue system with information on 60,000 "radically inclined" individuals and many leftist groups and publications.
 Palmer and Hoover both published press releases and circulated anti-Communist propaganda.
 Then on January 2, 1920, the Palmer Raids began, with Hoover in charge.
 On that single day in 1920, Hoover's agents rounded up 6,000 people.
 Many were deported but the Labor Department ended the raids with a ruling that the incarcerations and deportations were illegal.